franko108/Home-Booking/README.txt

 Program is being written in PHP with CodeIgnter framework, with JQuery (used for a reports and menu) with MySQL database.
 Maybe in the future will be for PostgreSQL and MySQL databases.

+Actual state of the program: beta, all planned features are implemented.
+Program can be already used for testing.
+Help needs to be written and full translation.
-Actual state of the program: in developing stage, plan is to finish it by end of February 2012.
+Plan is to finish it by end of February 2012.

 LICENSE

-License is GPL 2, program is open source.
+License is GPL 2, program is Open Source.

 INSTALLATION
 Instructions in /doc/INSTALL.txt
+However, there will be wizard for setup process.